It’s hard to celebrate if you feel exhausted. Or stressed. Or burned-out.

 “I am so tired,” sighed a frazzled single mother on Facebook.
 “Where are you, Christmas?
 I hope you find me.”

 During the holiday season, people sometimes hunger for something that can transform us.
 We hope a bit of the Christmas story will provide a reason to celebrate.

-No one can tell a story like Bill McClellan, columnist at the St. Louis Post-Dispatch.
-About 20 years ago, Bill described what appeared to be a theft of a plastic Baby Jesus from His manger that was part of an annual Nativity scene display in the front yard of Ted and Liz Laspe.
+No one can tell a story like Bill McClellan, seasoned columnist at the St. Louis Post-Dispatch.
+About 25 years ago, Bill described the theft of a plastic Baby Jesus that was snatched from a manger in Ted and Liz Laspes’ front yard.

-Every year, Ted Laspe carefully placed the Infant Christ in His bed next to His plastic Mother and Joseph at midnight on December 25th But Jesus disappeared from His manger shortly after His appearance in 1993.
-And Ted was furious.
+Every year, Ted Laspe carefully placed the Infant Christ in His plastic bed next to His plastic parents, Mary and Joseph, at midnight on December 25th.
+Jesus disappeared from the manger shortly after His appearance in 1993.
+Ted was furious.

-The people are convinced that the Baby Jesus will arrive again on Christmas Eve.
+Every year, the people wait for Baby Jesus to arrive again on Christmas Eve.
 He will come to a house where Ted Laspe used to live.
 Laspe died in October.
 He was only 47 and had been in relatively good health until he had open-heart surgery.
-After that, his health went steadily downhill.

 He seldom talked about his own troubles.
 Maybe that’s because he was aware that many people had more severe problems.
 He spent much of his time looking after the neighborhood’s shut-ins.
 He was always available to do errands or take people shopping.
 He used to visit one elderly woman because he knew how much she needed company.